matejker/bandito/README.md

 ## Install
 The package was developed on `Python 3.8.0` and the required packages can be find in requirements folder.
-To install the package from this GitHub repo using pip:
+In order to install `bandito` from GitHub run:

 ```shell
 pip install git+https://github.com/matejker/bandito.git@master  # install the latest [maybe not stable] version